umbraco/UmbracoDocs/10/umbraco-cms/tutorials/members-registration-and-login.md

 ![Assign User Access group](images/v8-17-Assign-User-Access-Group.png)

-After that swith to the Members section in the backoffice, select each member and approve them by toggling the button.
+Once you have added the "Sensitive Data" group go to the Members section in the backoffice.
+In the Members section you need to select each member and approve them by toggling the Approved button.

 ![Approve Member](images/v8-18-Approve-Member.png)